JuergenGutsch/aspnetcore-globalization/README.md

-# aspnetcore-globalization
+# ASP.NET Core Globalization
-A globalization sample project for a blog post
+A globalization sample project for a new blog post